Anuril/vwinst/README.md

 # Vaultwarden installation script

-This script will install vaultwarden on a fresh debian or rhel based server.
+This script will install vaultwarden on a clean debian or rhel based server.

-It has been tested on Debian 12 & Rocky Linux 9.
+It has been tested on Debian 12

-*WARNING:* This script will install Vaultwarden on a clean system.
-Installing on a system with existing data will probably lead to dataloss.
-Use this script at your own risk.
+*WARNING:* Running this script on a system with existing data will probably lead to dataloss.
+Use it at your own risk.

 ## Usage